meleu/hascheevos/README.md

 ## installing

-1. Go to the directory where you want to "install" the tool (if unsure, your home directory can be the easier choice):
+1. Go to the directory where you want to "install" the tool (if unsure, your home directory can be the easiest choice):
 ```bash
 cd # /path/to/the/chosen/directory
 ```